 B. Angled Cuts

 These types of cuts are what you would typically call a miter cut.
 The angle is made by turning the saw to one side of the other.

 Most of the miter saws that I have seen can cut around 50° to the left and right.
-Some better ones may have a larger range, but it will always be limited by the blade size and length of cut.
+Some better ones may have a larger range, but they will always be limited by the blade size and length of cut.

 This cut is useful in a number of situations:

 1. Any type of woodworking project that has angles.
-You can make a lot of furniture and woodworking projects using strictly right angles everywhere, but eventually you will come across a situation where you need to miter some boards together.
-But eventually you will come across a situation where you need to miter some boards together.
+You can make a lot of furniture and woodworking projects using strictly right angles everywhere, but eventually, you will come across a situation where you need to miter some boards together.
+But eventually, you will come across a situation where you need to miter some boards together.

-The angle connector is a common part of the things you will build.
+The angled connector is a common part of the things you will build.
 Even if you want to create a simple picture frame, you will have to round the corners.
 The boards were held together with two Kreg screws.

 2. Pruning work will require cutting out all kinds of angles.
 If you are rebuilding a house or finishing a basement, you will need a miter saw to complete this type of work.
 I can't think of another way to limit DIY finishing work.

-3. Floors, other DIY projects etc. There are many situations when you will need to move the saw and cut something at an angle.
+3. Floors, other DIY projects, etc. There are many situations when you will need to move the saw and cut something at an angle.
 If you put the floor, you may need to cut a few slats at an angle.
 And even if you have a square room - sometimes the walls are not completely square, but you want to stick well.